 The first one is the 6-Week Communication Plan.
 It centers around social media and email marketing, so it’s an ideal choice for nonprofits that already have an engaged online community.

 Starts Oct.
 20 with finalizing all your marketing materials

 Continues over the next four weeks to announce the campaign and start promoting on social media and via email

 The second promotional timeline is the 6-Month Communication Plan, which takes a slower approach and goes beyond email and social media.
-Highlights of the fall timeline include:
+Highlights of the full timeline from 2019 include:

 June: Set goals, determine a target audience, and pick your internal #GivingTuesday team.